deniz195/zeroguess/prd.md

 - The library should seamlessly integrate with supported curve fitting libraries
 - It should provide a starting parameter estimation function requiring minimal additional information beyond what is already specified within the library APIs
 - It should follow consistent naming conventions and patterns familiar to users of SciPy and lmfit
+- Architecture selection should be exposed through a simple parameter in the primary API
+- Architecture-specific parameters should be handled through sensible defaults when not explicitly provided

 ### Error Handling
 The library should properly handle edge cases: